bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 of most Bayesian analysis; so I learned something about it (see my `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__).
 But I didn't dare try to go to the depths of trying to learn about the notorious Hamiltonian Monte Carlo (HMC).
-Even though it is **the** standard algorithm that is used to solve Bayesian inference, it always seemed too daunting because it required "advanced physics" to understand.
+Even though it is among the standard algorithms used to solve Bayesian inference, it always seemed too daunting because it required "advanced physics" to understand.
 As usual, things only seem hard because you don't know them yet.
 After having some time to digest MCMC methods, getting comfortable learning more maths (see `here <link://slug/tensors-tensors-tensors>`__,
 `here <link://slug/manifolds>`__, and
 `here <link://slug/hyperbolic-geometry-and-poincare-embeddings>`__),
-all of a sudden learning "advanced physics" doesn't seem so tough (especially with all the amazing lectures and material online, it's actually easier than ever)!
+all of a sudden learning "advanced physics" doesn't seem so tough (but maybe just wide in terms of breadth of knowledge needed)!
 Most of the material is based on [1] and [2], which I've found area great sources for their respective areas.

 This post is the culmination of many different rabbit holes (many much deeper than I needed to go) where I'm going to try to explain HMC in simple and